OpenSIPS/opensips-cli/README.md

 # Compatibility

-This tool uses the new JSON-RPC Interface in OpenSIPS, that has been added in OpenSIPS 3.0.
-Therefore this tool can only be used with OpenSIPS versions higher than 3.0.
-For older versions of OpenSIPS, use the old `opensipsctl` tool from the `opensips` project.
+This tool uses the new JSON-RPC interface added in OpenSIPS 3.0, therefore it can only be used with OpenSIPS versions higher than or equal to 3.0.
+For older versions of OpenSIPS, use the classic `opensipsctl` tool from the `opensips` project.

 ## Usage